Pankaj2505/pankaj2505.github.io/_posts/2021-12-04-Jekyll-Notes.markdown

 > include date only when moving post to _post directory

 8. Frontmatter
+> front matter tell the jeykll server that it needs to do something
 > it becomes part of url
 > title, date, cateogry comes as a part of url